ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-text-alternative.md

 ### Utilizing CKBox to manage text alternatives

-When using the {@link features/ckbox CKBox file manager}, you can utilise its {@link @ckbox features/file-management/metadata#description metadata management tools} to set or change the text alternative.
+When using the {@link features/ckbox CKBox file manager}, you can utilize its {@link @ckbox features/file-management/metadata#description metadata management tools} to set or change the text alternative.
 CKBox automatically adds the metadata `description` to the `alt` tag.

 ## Installation